gast04/gast04.github.io/_posts/2022-08-10-ArduinoBoot.md

 ```
 Check online for the correct pin mapping, be careful with the reset pin.

+NOTE: By looking at different mappings online, you might find pins used
+interchangably, this is cause (talking about ArduinoUno) PIN11 is directly
+connected with MOSI Pin from the ICSP.
+Same goes for the other ICSP Pins.

 Now back to the original question on writing the highFuse bit, this can be done
 by burning the bootloader, as during compiling it takes the config from the